 A particular area for potential improvement in consumer trust in the industry is animal welfare.

-Shenk said consumer analysis finds similar levels of strong consumer trust and skepticism across all the focus areas of consumer sentiment except for animal welfare, where 20% of consumer report being active detractors of the meat and poultry industry while only 10% of consumers are active supporters of the industry when it comes to animal welfare.
+Shenk said consumer analysis finds similar levels of strong consumer trust and skepticism across all the focus areas of consumer sentiment except for animal welfare, where 20% of consumers report being active detractors of the meat and poultry industry.
+Only 10% of consumers are active supporters of the industry when it comes to animal welfare.

 On a more positive note, Shenk said consumer sentiment toward the industry on environmental issues finds more supporters than detractors.